Laying the Foundation

 The Firm's lawyers proudly continued the traditions of excellent service to clients and the bar established by the founders.
 Several alums have gone on to judicial careers and government service, and one partner, Andrew Guilford, followed Jim Sheppard's example by becoming President of the State Bar.
 The Firm has garnered numerous awards for its pro bono service, and now boasts more than 400 lawyers, a far cry from the small contingent who laid the foundation in the 1930's.

 Moving Ahead to the New Millennium

-In 2001, the Firm moved to invest itself even more fully in the legal firmament of California by opening three new offices in Santa Barbara, Century City and Del Mar Heights.
+In 2001, the Firm moved to invest itself even more fully in the legal firmament of California by opening two new offices in Century City and Del Mar Heights.
 The focus of the Century City office is entertainment law.
 The group represents major studios and media companies, television networks, independent producers and production companies, banks and other institutional lenders, and new media ventures in every aspect of the entertainment industry.
 The Del Mar Heights office has a strong emphasis on IP law and provides full service to life sciences and other companies -- which makes sense given its location in the heart of San Diego’s biotechnology corridor.